Skip to content

 Experimenting on himself

 Despite that, against the advice of his friend an optician Dr. Sam Brant (Harold J. Stone), he applies the drops to his own eyes and develops X-ray vision.
 But his continued application leads to growing trouble.
-His research funding is cut, and he returns to his work as a surgeon, conflicting with Dr. Willard Benson (John Hoyt, Attack of the Puppet People) since he can see that the elder surgeons diagnosis is wrong, and could lead to the death of a young girl on the operating table.
-He goes as far as to damage Dr. Bensons hand to force the issue and save the girls life …and face medical malpractice.
+His research funding is cut, and he returns to his work as a surgeon.
+He conflicts with Dr. Willard Benson (John Hoyt, Attack of the Puppet People) since he can see that the elder surgeons diagnosis is wrong, and could lead to the death of a young girl on the operating table.
+He goes as far as to damage Dr. Bensons hand to force the issue and save the girls life … And face medical malpractice.

 On the run

 Soon, his continuing application of the eye drops first leads to a comedy scene at a dance, seeing everyone naked.
 And then to tragedy, as he unintentionally knocks Dr. Brant through a window to his death.
-This is perhaps the cheesiest moment in the film, and I laughed while watching that poor mannequin falling to its death.
+This is perhaps the cheesiest moment in the film ….
+And I laughed while watching that poor mannequin falling to its death.
 Soon, he’s on the run, hiding out at a carnival as Mentallo.
 He uses his x-ray vision to be able to see through a blindfold and pretend to read minds.
-The carnival barker, Crane (played very well by Don Rickles) at first thinks that Xavier is peeking through a gimmicked blindfold, then convinced that he can read minds and then decides to set up a scam where they fool the people into thinking that Mentallo is a healer not unlike the great film noir, Nightmare Alley.
+The carnival barker, Crane (played very well by Don Rickles) at first thinks that Xavier is peeking through a gimmicked blindfold.
+Then he’s convinced that he can read minds and next decides to set up a scam where they fool the people into thinking that Mentallo is a healer not unlike the great film noir, Nightmare Alley.

-Unlike that film, Xavier walks away from the con artistry, with the help of Dr. Fairfax who seems oddly devoted to him, since there’s not a romantic relationship between them.
+Unlike that film, Xavier walks away from the con artistry, with the help of Dr. Fairfax.
+She’s oddly devoted to him, since there’s not a romantic relationship between them.
 Also, Xavier’s vision is continuing to build.
 This forces him to wear the blindfold or dark sunglasses at all times and his vision continues to grow

 Vegas